grantnorwood/expedia-e2e/README.md

 ## Required pre-work

-**If you want to be ahead of the game, get your environment setup before you arrive at the workshop.**
+**If you want to be ahead of the game, get your environment setup before you arrive at the workshop!**  You can do this by completing each section of the instructions in this main README file.

-We will spend some time reviewing the steps to [setting up your development environment](#setup-your-environment), but we won't have time to download & install everything you'll need.
+We will spend some time reviewing the steps to [setting up your development environment](#setup-your-environment) and [cloning the workshop repo from GitHub](#clone-the-workshop-repo-from-github), but we won't have time to download & install everything you'll need.
 Please come prepared!

 ## Setting up your environment